Vail Mountain edges Salida, 3-2, to advance

 Vail Mountain gets two days to recover from its trip down Highway 24 before heading to Liberty Common.
 And those are more days of wearing orange, the almost mystical color in East Vail.

-As a history primer, the Dutch wear orange, are one of the smallest nations competing internationally and won the 1998 Euro Championships.
-That same year, Bandoni, who was coaching the boys' team at VMS at the time, showed his squad the highlight reel of the Dutch from that tournament and handed out the orange tops to motivate his squad for a playoff game against Bishop Machebeuf.
+As a history primer, the Dutch wear orange, are one of the smallest nations competing internationally and won the 1988 Euro Championships.
+Ten years later, Bandoni, who was coaching the boys' team at VMS at the time, showed his squad the highlight reel of the Dutch from that tournament and handed out the orange tops to motivate his squad for a playoff game against Bishop Machebeuf.
 The Gore Rangers won, 7-0, in that game, and orange became the color of the postseason for VMS.

 By the way, one can see an original orange VMS jersey from 1998 in the office of athletic director Lisa Isom.
 It's autographed by all the players from that team, and a trip down memory lane.